-The Technical Assistance and Services Center (TASC) was created in 1999 by the National Rural Health Resource Center (The Center) through funding from FORHP.
-As a program of The Center, TASC provides technical assistance and resources to the grantees of the Flex Program.
-This Flex Program Fundamentals guide was developed as part of TASC's services and is updated on an annual basis.
-The TASC section of the guide includes information on the tools and resources that can be found on the TASC website, Flex Program Workshops, communication tools, technical assistance and contact information for TASC staff.
+The Technical Assistance and Services Center (TASC) was created in 1999 by the National Rural Health Resource Center (The Center) through funding from FORHP to provide technical assistance and resources to the grantees of the Flex Program.
+This Flex Program Fundamentals guide was developed as part of TASC's services and is updated annually.
+The TASC section of the guide includes information on the tools and resources found on the TASC website, Flex Program Workshops, communication tools, technical assistance, and contact information for TASC staff.
 State Flex Program contact information can also be found within the State Flex Profiles on the TASC website.

-TASC's services are essential as the job duties of a Flex Coordinator are broad and far-reaching without step-by-step instructions.
-Because of the varying tasks associated with the Flex Coordinator position, it is important to remember the following tips:
+TASC's services are essential as the job duties of a Flex Coordinator are broad, far-reaching, and without step-by-step instructions.
+Because of the varying tasks associated with the Flex Coordinator position, it is essential to remember the following tips:

-- The role of the Flex Coordinator is to be the convener and liaison between local, state and national rural health groups, all the while maintaining a neutral position - Partnerships are keys to success - Understanding the CAH environment and how to promote financial and operational improvement are vitally important - For quality improvement, look at what exists and think creatively about how to improve - CAHs need to play a part in a comprehensive system of care - Be aware of the resources available to help you be successful
+- The role of the Flex Coordinator is to be the convener and liaison between local, state, and national rural health groups, all the while maintaining a neutral position - Partnerships are keys to success - Understanding the CAH environment and how to promote financial and operational improvement are vitally important - For quality improvement, look at what exists and think creatively about how to improve - CAHs need to play a part in a comprehensive system of care - Be aware of the resources available to help you be successful

-TASC provides tools and resources on topics applicable to the Flex Program including CAH surveys.
-CAHs are required to comply with Medicare Conditions of Participation (CoP) in order to receive Medicare/Medicaid payment.
-A CAH survey is used to determine whether a CAH complies with the CoP set forth at 42 Code of Federal Regulations (CFR) Part 485 Subpart F. Certification of CAH compliance with the CoP is accomplished through observations, interviews and document/record reviews.
-The survey focuses on a CAH's performance of organizational and patient-focused functions and processes while assessing compliance with federal health, safety and quality standards that will assure that the beneficiary receives safe, quality care and services.
+TASC provides tools and resources on topics applicable to the Flex Program, including CAH surveys.
+CAHs must comply with Medicare Conditions of Participation (CoP) to receive Medicare/Medicaid payment.
+A CAH survey is used to determine whether a CAH complies with the CoP set forth at 42 Code of Federal Regulations (CFR) Part 485 Subpart F. Certification of CAH compliance with the CoP is accomplished through observations, interviews, and document/record reviews.
+The survey focuses on a CAH's performance of organizational and patient-focused functions and processes while assessing compliance with federal health, safety, and quality standards that will assure that the beneficiary receives safe, quality care, and services.

-TASC maintains relationships with state, national and federal organizations as well as health information technology (HIT) organizations.
+TASC maintains relationships with state, national, and federal organizations, and health information technology (HIT) organizations.
 One organization that TASC works closely with is the Flex Monitoring Team (FMT).
-FMT is a consortium of the Rural Health Research Centers located at the Universities of Minnesota, North Carolina at Chapel Hill and Southern Maine.
-FMT monitors and evaluates the Flex Program and continues to develop relevant quality, financial and community impact performance measures and reporting systems to help state and federal policy makers and rural health care providers understand the impact of the Flex Program.
-The FMT's research assesses the impact of the Flex Program on rural hospitals and communities and examines the ability of the Flex grantee to achieve overall Flex Program objectives.
+FMT is a consortium of the Rural Health Research Centers located at the Universities of Minnesota, North Carolina at Chapel Hill, and Southern Maine.
+FMT monitors and evaluates the Flex Program by developing relevant quality, financial, and community-benefit performance measures and reporting systems to help state and federal policymakers and rural health care providers understand the impact of the Flex Program.
+The FMT's research assesses the impact of the Flex Program on critical access hospitals (CAHs) and communities.
+It examines the ability of the Flex grantee to achieve overall Flex Program objectives.